FAQs

 Your Top Questions, Answered

 Yes.
-A will created through our platform is legally valid once it is properly signed and witnessed in accordance with applicable Australian state laws.
+A Will created through our platform is legally valid once it is properly signed and witnessed in accordance with applicable Australian State and Territory laws.
 We structure the document to meet formal legal requirements.

-Most people complete their will in approximately 20–30 minutes.
-The remote witnessing session typically takes around 10–15 minutes to finalise.
+Most people complete their Will in approximately 10 minutes.
+The remote witnessing session typically takes around 10–15 minutes to finalize.

 Yes.
-We use encrypted systems and secure identity verification processes to protect your data.
+We use encrypted systems and processes to protect your data.
 Your information is handled confidentially and stored using secure infrastructure.

-Yes.
-If your circumstances change — such as marriage, divorce, children, or new assets — you should update your will to reflect those changes.
-We provide guidance for future updates.
+Wills cannot be ‘updated’, they are ‘replaced’ with a new one, so Yes, if your circumstances change such as marriage, divorce, children, or new assets you should replace your Will to reflect those changes.
+We can provide guidance for you when that future situation arises.